UPDATE 3-Spain's Bankia buys BMN to create 4th-biggest lender

 By Jesús Aguado

-MADRID, June 27 Spain's state-owned Bankia agreed on Tuesday to acquire Banco Mare Nostrum (BMN), creating the country's fourth-biggest lender amid consolidation in Europe's struggling banking sector.
+MADRID, June 27 (Reuters) - Spain's state-owned Bankia agreed on Tuesday to acquire Banco Mare Nostrum (BMN), creating the country's fourth-biggest lender amid consolidation in Europe's struggling banking sector.

 The new bank will hold around 223 billion euros ($250.85 billion) worth of assets, Bankia said.